anandayasmine/mern-todo/README.md

 > npm build

-Copyright © 2020 by Ananda D. Yasmine
+Copyright © 2020 by Ananda Yasmine.
 All rights reserved.
-This repository or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the developer.